Milt Pappas: Atlanta Braves

 Pappas went 10–8 for the Braves with a 2.37 ERA.
-In injuries sidelined him for much of the first four months of the season, and he won only six games with 10 losses with a 3.62 ERA.
-Yet Atlanta won the National League West title (both leagues were now split into two divisions after expanding from 10 teams to 12) for the franchise's first postseason berth since the 1958 World Series as the Milwaukee Braves, and Pappas finally achieved his goal of the post-season.
+In injuries sidelined him for much of the first four months of the season, and he won only six games with 10 losses with a 3.63 ERA.
+Yet Atlanta won the National League West title (both leagues were now split into two divisions after expanding from 10 teams to 12) for the franchise's first postseason berth since the 1958 World Series as the Milwaukee Braves, and Pappas finally achieved his goal of playing in the postseason.
 In the playoffs against the New York Mets, Pappas made his only post-season appearance, allowing three runs in three innings in relief.

 Chicago Cubs

 In 1970, the Braves pulled Pappas from their rotation after only three starts after he compiled a 6.06 ERA and allowed six home runs.
 On June 23, they sold his contract to the Chicago Cubs, where he got another chance to prove he was still a major league starter.
 Pappas posted a 7–2 record with a 2.36 ERA at home and a 10–8 record with a 2.68 ERA overall.

 In 1971, Pappas went 17–14 (the wins being a career best) with a 3.51 ERA.
 On September 24 of that year, against the Philadelphia Phillies at Wrigley Field, Pappas struck out all three batters on nine total pitches in the fourth inning of a 6–1 loss, becoming the 10th National League pitcher and the 16th pitcher in major-league history to accomplish an immaculate inning.
 Five days later, against the Montreal Expos at Jarry Park, Pappas was again part of baseball history, albeit on the other side, as he was responsible for Ron Hunt's 50th hit by pitch of the season, which broke the single-season record of 49 set by Hughie Jennings in 1896.
 Pappas complained unsuccessfully to home plate umpire Ken Burkhart that the pitch had been over the plate, and that Hunt had made no effort to get out of the way.
-(Later research would credit Jennings with 51 HBPs, giving him the single-season record once again.)
+(Later research credited Jennings with 51 HBPs, giving him the single-season record once again.)